yesil/avalanche-docs-beta/docs/learn/platform-overview/README.md

 One asset traded on the X-Chain is AVAX.
 When you issue a transaction to a blockchain on Avalanche, you pay a fee denominated in AVAX.

 The X-Chain is an instance of the Avalanche Virtual Machine \(AVM\).
 The [X-Chain API](../../build/avalanchego-apis/exchange-chain-x-chain-api.mdx) allows clients to create and trade assets on the X-Chain and other instances of the AVM.

-{% page-ref page="../../build/tutorials/smart-digital-assets/create-a-fix-cap-asset.md" %}
+See [this](../../build/tutorials/smart-digital-assets/create-a-fix-cap-asset.md) for more details.

 ## Platform Chain \(P-Chain\)